laylukas/angular-material-collection/README.md

 - index.html: Entry point for the application.

-- main.ts: Entry point for bootstrapping the app.
+- main.ts: Entry point for bootstrapping the app